ochamber/guacamole_users/README.md

 # guacamole_users
-get apache guacamole users with php curl
+get apache guacamole users from standard API with php curl and store them in a mysql table